Both your platform account and a connected account are still just Stripe accounts, each with their own, separate account balance.

 There are three kinds of balance activities related to reserves:

 - Funds reserved to cover a negative balance on a connected account.
 When a connected account’s balance becomes negative, Stripe temporarily reserves a portion of your balance to ensure that funds can be covered by creating a balance transaction with the type

 - Funds released after a positive balance change on a connected account.
-When a connected account’s previously negative balance becomes less negative due to activity on that account (e.g., through new charges), a corresponding portion of your platform’s reserve balance is released via balance transaction with the type
+When a connected account’s previously negative balance becomes less negative due to activity on that account (for example, through new charges), a corresponding portion of your platform’s reserve balance is released through a balance transaction with the type

 - Funds collected due to a long-standing negative balance on a connected account.
 When a connected account holds a negative balance amount for 180 days, Stripe transfers a portion of your balance to zero out that account’s balance by creating a balance transaction with the type

-To see the current reserves held on your account, perform a retrieve balance API call but for your own account (i.e., not authorized as another user as in the above).
+To see the current reserves held on your account, perform a retrieve balance API call but for your own account (that is, not authorized as another user as in the above).